muritane/coordination-architecture/load-bearing_theory_stack.md

 * known failure semantics,
 * interruptibility.

-A decision is decidable only if acceptance and refusal are both real execution paths.
+A decision is decidable only if **acceptance and refusal are both real execution paths**.

+Decidability is necessarily **symmetric across coupled actors**.
+If one party retains refusal while another does not, agency attribution is structurally invalid.

 Inside execution, actors exercise **discretion**, not agency.

-This definition is intentionally strict to prevent false attribution.

 ---

 ## Layer 7: Responsibility as Load Attribution

 Responsibility is not moral blame.
-It is **load location within an execution topology**.
+It is **load location** within an execution topology.

 Responsibility can be coherently assigned only when: